Fdom92/stencil-snippets/README.md

 ### Current Snippets

 ```
-st-component  // Generate a basic stencil component.
+st-component  // Generate a new web component
-st-prop       // Add a new @Prop().
+st-prop       // Declares an exposed property/attribute
+st-state      // Declares an internal state of the component
-st-watch      // Add a new @Watch().
+st-watch      // Declares a hook that runs when a property or state changes
-st-state      // Add a new @State().
-st-method     // Add a new @Method().
-st-element    // Add a new @Element().
+st-element    // Declares a reference to the host element
+st-method     // Declares an exposed public method
-st-event      // Add a new @Event().
+st-event      // Declares a DOM event the component might emit
+st-listen     // Listens for DOM events

+st-connected     // Add the connectedCallback life cycle.
-st-listen     // Add a new @Listen().
+st-disconnected  // Add the disconnectedCallback life cycle.
 st-willload      // Add the componentWillLoad life cycle.
 st-didload       // Add the componentDidLoad life cycle.
+st-willrender    // Add the componentWillRender life cycle.
+st-didrender     // Add the componentDidRender life cycle.
 st-willupdate    // Add the componentWillUpdate life cycle.
 st-didupdate     // Add the componentDidUpdate life cycle.
-st-didunload  // Add the componentDidUnload life cycle.
 ```

 ## License